James-Burch/PP4-Django-Project/README.md

 ## Bugs and Fixes

+- I had an issue with the my bookings table on screen sizes that were smaller than 768px as the page was getting horizontal scroll from the table being too wide.
+ - To fix this problem I used CSS styling to make the table have a scroll wheel when it can't fit fully on the screen without scrolling.
+This did cause some issues with the classes I had targetting the table to style it, however this was a quick fix and now is fully responsive.

 - There was a bug where the booking form would only let you submit if you added a player into the Name: section of the form, this should not be the case, it should submit even if this field is left blank as players should be able to book for just themselves.

 - I had a problem when making my django models for making a booking where once a user had filled out the booking form it was not saving properly to the database and creating the booking, this made me rethink and rewrite my code for the whole booking process to solve it.
 Once I had re written the code it was working how I wanted it too.